 1. Withdraw Cash as Lump-Sum: CRA will levy taxes on the cash based on your marginal tax rate.

-2. Convert Your RRSP to a RRIF: Your can move your funds into a Registered Retirement Income Fund (RRIF).
+2. Convert Your RRSP to an RRIF: You can move your funds into a Registered Retirement Income Fund (RRIF).
 Here your funds continue to stay invested on a tax-deferred basis.
 You are required to withdraw a minimum amount of income every year which is reported on your income tax return.
 Tax is paid on withdrawals.

 Further reading: Understanding How the RRIF Works